darvester/darvester/README.md

 All as nested JSON in `harvested.db` (SQLite).
 Select data with `id` as user ID (Snowflake).
 You can access this data through Discord by using the command `,select [USER ID]` (see screenshots below)

-## API and Frontend:
+## 🗄️ API and Frontend
 Prior to recent additions, there has been no easy way to retrieve data out of the database.
 **NEW:** Check out this recent [discussion](https://github.com/V3ntus/darvester/discussions/39) concerning easy ways to interact with this database, including a web frontend and a REST API backend.

 <h3 align="center">To start logging, just join a server with your user.
 No need to verify*</h3>
 <sub>* Unless the server is using a 3rd party verification bot.
 For example, non-community servers using mee6 or Dyno to verify by role/reaction</sub>

-## DISCLAIMER:
+## ⚠️ Disclaimer

-**Using this tool, you agree not to hold the contributors and developers accountable for any damages that occur.
-This tool violates Discord terms of service and may result in your access to Discord services terminated.**
+Using this tool, you agree not to hold the contributors and developers accountable for any damages that occur.
+This tool violates Discord terms of service and may result in your access to Discord services terminated.

-# Install
+## 📈 Install
 See the wiki page [here](https://github.com/V3ntus/darvester/wiki/Installing)

-# Usage
+## 🏎️ Usage

 > `$` `python run.py -h`
 ```